Recycled Village of Gingerbread Houses

 - If you have more than one Gingerbread House, make a small village.
 Glue all the houses to a piece of foam or board and create a pathway using different colored buttons or draw with the marker.

-Have fun with this experiment and we recommend adult supervision at all times.
+Have fun with this activity and we recommend adult supervision at all times.